Yuriyzabegaev/FTHM-Solver/README.md

 ## Step 1.
 Installation

 To reproduce the experiments, PETSc, PorePy and all their dependencies must be installey.
 To skip this tedious process, it is highly recommended to use [Docker](https://www.docker.com/).
 We provide a *docker image*, which has all the needed dependencies packed into it and ensures reproducibility of the experiments.
 You need to install Docker following [the official instruction](https://www.docker.com/get-started/).
+The instructions below are *hopefully* agnostic to the operation system, but were tested on Windows 11 with Windows Subsystem for Linux 2 (WSL 2) installed.

 When Docker is installed and running, download [the image of this repository](todo).
-Note that it is a few GBs.
+Note that it is a few gigabytes.
 To start a *docker container* based on this image, navigate to the folder you've downloaded it and run these terminal commands:
 ```
-docker load -i solver_selection_thm.tar.gz
+docker load -i solver_selection_thm.tar.gz   # This may take a few minutes
 docker run -dit --name solver_selection_thm solver_selection_thm:latest
 docker exec -it solver_selection_thm /bin/bash
 ```